How to fix CRS mismatches in geopandas

 Legacy PROJ String Handling

 Older datasets may contain deprecated init=epsg:XXXX strings.
 Modern pyproj versions raise warnings for these.
-Convert to standard EPSG identifiers or OGC URNs:
+Convert to standard EPSG identifiers:

 from pyproj import CRS